MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 So let's try to use `opacity`.

-This is our HTML code.
+Here is our HTML code.

 ```html